adrianjagielak/eqiva-smart-lock-bridge/README.md

 You need a `userKey` and `userID` from your lock.
 Use the [`keyble-registeruser`](https://github.com/oyooyo/keyble) command-line tool to obtain these.

-### 2. Configure the Swift App

-Edit `eqiva-smart-lock-bridge/MainEntrypoint.swift` and insert your `userKey` and `userID` in the appropriate section.

-### 3. Build and Run the Swift App
+### 2. Download and Run the Swift App

-Build the app using Xcode and run it.
-It must remain running, as it maintains the active BLE connection to your lock.
+Download the app from the [Releases](https://github.com/adrianjagielak/eqiva-smart-lock-bridge/releases/latest) page.
+Run it, enter your credentials, and then restart the app.

-### 4. Install the Homebridge Plugin
+### 3. Install the Homebridge Plugin

 Search for `homebridge-eqiva-swift-bridge` in the Homebridge UI and install it.
 It's published to NPM and can be installed like any other Homebridge plugin.

-### 5. Make Sure They Run on the Same macOS Machine

-Both the Swift app and Homebridge plugin **must** run on the same macOS machine, as they communicate over WebSocket via `localhost`.

-> You *can* modify the code to communicate over LAN if you want to run them on separate machines, but that's not the default behavior.

-### 6. Bluetooth Range Matters
+### Bluetooth Range Matters

 The Eqiva eQ-3 lock has terrible BLE range.
 Make sure the Mac running this is **physically close** to the lock.
 I’ve got a Mac mini in the hallway about 2 meters from the lock and it works great.